nie-ine/e-editiones/ontology-modeling.markdown

 One of the bigger challenges, emerging from previous topic is how to partition knowledge over different namespaces, in other words to choose a workable delineation and hence name along the content (domain of discours) of an ontology.
 Another basic approach in this procedure, enabled by this choice, is **easy addition and extension**, and **minimize the need for later splitting** of an ontology.
 On the other hand some domain knowledge gets outdated, other updated, but it is expected in Humanities for knowledge not to change as fast as in natural sciences, hence a lower risk for deprecation of ontological elements.

 ### Consensus
-The ontology development evolves in a very **iterative** way, requiring the connection of different roles and expertises.
+The ontology development evolves in a very **iterative** way, requiring the connection of different roles and kinds of expertise.
 It is very important to have regular discussions between modelers (4 in NIE-INE) and contact persons for edition projects (5), as well as with project domain specialists (12), since it is impossible to capture the needed project semantics all at once. ° Achieving consensus on domain semantics on different semantic levels, but also different group levels requires time, but is essential for enabling semantic interoperability.
 NIE-INE* operates in this process as a mediator within projects, but especially across projects, making modeling a very collaborative and multidisciplinary activity.

 ### Structure and Identification
 The basic expression unit structure in SWT is the **triple**, consisting of a subject, a property (or predicate), and an object.
 <p align=center style="background-color:rgba(243, 241, 239, 1); font-family: courrier; font-size:14pt; font-style:bold">SUBJECT PREDICATE OBJECT.<br/>
 S P O.<br/>
-person_X has_Name "Catweazle".
+person_X has_Name "Gauss".
 </p>
 The element in any position can be an IRI.
 The subject can also be a list (N3-rules), a plain or typed literal value, an anonymous resource (blank node), or a variable (SPARQL query, N3-rule).
 The property can also be a blank node or a variable.
 The object can also be a plain or typed literal value, a blank node or a variable.
 A set of triples makes a **graph**, hence an OWL-ontology, RDF-data, the result of SPARQL querying, and an N3-rule are all graphs.